21 Seaview Rd Piha Auckland New Zealand Ph: 649-812 8815

 In the early 1940"s the Raynor Family gifted the land as a recreational reserve and camping ground.

-Now to serve the community and numerous visitors a chummy little collection of amenities a cafe,art gallery, small library, general store, surf shop, and a 100 year old post office saved from extinction run by the ratepayers.
+To serve the community and numerous visitors, a chummy little collection of amenities has evolved- a cafe, art gallery, small library, general store, surf shop, and a 100 year old post office saved from extinction run by the ratepayers.